pecoh/performance-model-analyzer/data-format.md

         default: empty

-  * job definitions: dictionary of objects with members:
+  * operations: dictionary of objects with members:

       * resources: array of objects with members: